CloudTestDrive/EventLabs/AppDev/Develop.md

 If you finished these first steps, you can experiment further in thep 3 and 4:
 + Step 3 : [Scale up/down Application Container Service using user interface and PaaS Service Manager (PSM) Command Line Interface (CLI) tool](accs-psm/README.md)
 + Step 4 : [Deploy a Node.js script onto the Application Container Cloud via the GUI](node_jet/node_deploy.md)

 ---
-## Want to do more exercises ? ##

-The above exercises have been specifically taylored to fit in the "Cloud Test Drive" format, if you are interested to do more extensive work, please feel free to visit the [Cloud Native DevOps Workshop](https://github.com/oracle/cloud-native-devops-workshop) project on GitHub.
-You will need to request your personal Trial account for executing those labs.

----